binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 3. Medium:

-Under the pressure of time, I decided to do some visually intuitive projects in simple ways, like with the help of: Drawing, Making, Writing, Photo, Music, Video... (no Coding:satisfied:)
+Under the pressure of time, I decided to do some visually intuitive projects in simple ways, like with the help of: Drawing, Making, Writing, Photos, Music, Video... (no Coding:satisfied:)